hadim/pygraphml/doc/source/usage.rst

 >>>

-If there is not ``ImportError`` message, PyGraphML is well detected by your python installation.
+If there is no ``ImportError`` message, PyGraphML is well detected by your python installation.

 Create a graph